 Egg Farmers of Canada believes in the inextricable link between social license and business success.
 We nurture our acceptance nationally, and in the broader international community—not just because it is the right thing to do but because it bolsters our aspirations of profitability and enhanced socio-economic development.

 Legitimacy with our stakeholders and customers drives us each and every day.
-We respect and honour the social license provided to our industry under the system of supply management.
+We respect and honour the trust the Canadian public provides to our industry under the system of supply management.
 Everything—from operations to policy development to governance—is approached with the utmost regard for: the communities, environment and society in which we operate; the well-being of our animals; and the health, safety and satisfaction of the millions of Canadians who enjoy and depend upon our product every single day.

 To position the Canadian egg industry as a leader in Canada’s agricultural future through sustainable growth, continuous improvement and social responsibility, working collaboratively under the system of supply management to uphold the interests of all those who depend upon and enjoy our products.